The Journey is the Destination

 I first started feeling like we had found our groove again, when we found Nonnie’s Bakery in Caldwell, Texas.
 We had been to The Kolache Capital Bake Shop in Caldwell a few years ago, and I was looking forward to another tasty treat, but recent Yelp reviews suggest The Bake Shop has lost its touch, and there is a new best bakery in town.
 We tried Nonnie’s, and the reviews are right!

-That’s when we discovered we were on The Kolache Trail, and that La Grange, Texas was not too far out of our way.
+The Kolache Trail, and that La Grange, Texas was not too far out of our way.
 Ever since I heard the Dale Watson song years ago, I always wanted to stop at that Little Bitty Truck Stop in La Grange.
 A quick search led us to Weikel’s Bakery, sort of a mini Buc-ee’s in its own right.
 And yes…

 You get a damn good cup of coffee and a mighty, mighty fine kolache…